wavefrontHQ/docs/pages/doc/query_language_reference.md

 Metadata functions help users rename a metric, source, or create a synthetic point tag on a metric.
 There are three ways to formulate the alias:

-- Node index - Extract a string component based on a <span style="color:#238567;font-weight:bold">zeroBasedNodeIndex</span>.
-Components are identified by the default delimiter "." or a delimiter specified in <span style="color:#757575;font-weight:bold">delimiterDefinition</span>.
+- Node index - Extract a string component based on a <strong>zeroBasedNodeIndex</strong>.
+Components are identified by the default delimiter "." or a delimiter specified in <strong>delimiterDefinition</strong>.
 - Regular expression replacement - Identify the string using a regular expression and replacement string using a replacement pattern.
 - String substitution - Replace a metric or source in an expression with a replacement string.